-Finally, to our knowledge, this is the first study to offer direct evidence of an implicit contract in a consumer goods market.
-How prevalent are implicit contracts in such markets?
-This paper may serve as a guide to developing relevant testable hypotheses to identify such goods.
+implicit contracts in such markets?
+This article may serve as a guide to developing relevant testable hypotheses to identify such goods.
 It may also help to design surveys that identify implicit contracts, as in Blinder et al. (1988).
-Of course, this paper may also provide impetus to further narrative case studies.
+Of course, this article may also provide impetus to further narrative case studies.